 In late 2016, as a result of the subsequent boom, local governments began implementing tightening measures - these same measures that have successfully slowed the market.

-Rental yields in Beijing and Shanghai are, we believe, extremely low (though we have not been able to collect recent figures).
+Rental yields in Beijing and Shanghai are, we believe, extremely low, based on the Global Property Guide research in March 2018.
 This is partly because homes are used as investments and "stores of value", and so there is an imbalance between homes available and renters.